GalacticBot/galactic-docs/docs/settings/moderation/WordWatcher.md

 ---

 Flags messages that are matched into a channel with a direct link to the message and context.
-Intended for servers that do not want automatic message deletion for offending messages, but would still like for such messages to be flagged.
+Intended for servers that do not want automatic message deletion for every offending message, but would still like for such messages to be flagged.

 ## Syntax
 `-settings wordfilter <option> [value]`